 Taken from the tissues of fish like salmon and mackerel, fish oil comes in capsule and liquid form.
 It is a great source of omega–3 fatty acids (docosahexaenoic acid [DHA] and eicosapentaenoic acid [EPA]), which research has linked to numerous health benefits, including improved cholesterol balance, better circulation, reduced risk of heart disease, and a stronger immune system, among many others.

-When combined with regular exercise and a healthy, well-balanced diet, Omega-3 fatty acids also help the body burn calories and excess weight.
+When combined with regular exercise and a healthy, well-balanced diet, Omega-3 fatty acids is one of the best home remedies that help the body burn calories and excess weight.
 After taking fish oil supplements for only 6 weeks, some people have experienced noticeable weight loss.

 How does it work?
 Let’s take a look:

 - Fish oil provides the body with healthy fats that it needs to function properly but that it can’t produce on its own.

 - These fats do not turn into excess body weight.
 Instead, your body uses them to build the outside lipid (fat) layer to protect cells, enabling them to function properly.

 - Fish oil improves metabolism, enabling the body to burn fat faster.

 - Fish oil also helps the body separate glucose from dietary carbs and store it as energy for later use.
 Fish oil helps to build muscle.

 - Fish oil regulates the release of serotonin, a chemical which regulates appetite.
 Taking fish oil supplements after meals helps make you feel full longer, enabling you to eat less.